VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog10.md

 ## C

 Multiple files in C is much weirder, because it actually makes you double the amount of files you should need because of design decisions that made sense 60 years ago but are very stupid today.
-Regardless, in C lets say you have your main file with your `main()` function...
+Regardless, in C lets say you have your main file with your `main()` function…

-... er, side note, the function called `main()` is very important in C, as it's the entry point to the program.
+… er, side note, the function called `main()` is very important in C, as it's the entry point to the program.
 It's where it starts.

 And we call that file myProgram.c and it looks like this